fbpx

 The Second Falls of McDowell Creek Falls

-After steadily climbing up the moderate trail of this Oregon hike, the trees suddenly opened a bit and we were faced with a set of wooden stairs.
+After steadily climbing up the moderate trail of the McDowell Creek Falls hike, the trees suddenly opened a bit and we were faced with a set of wooden stairs.
 At this point we could hear the water and knew we had arrived at Majestic Falls.

 At 39 feet, Majestic Falls Oregon may be significantly smaller in height than Royal Terrace Falls, but it makes up for it with the stunningly unique reveal.
 There is just something magical about stepping up the first few stairs and having the falls suddenly come into view with the wooden boardwalk in the foreground.